-Robert Trump, younger brother of President Trump who filed lawsuit against niece, dies at 71
+Robert Trump, younger brother of the president, dies at 71

 Years later, Mary Trump said she learned that the family had given her and her brother a much smaller inheritance in part by concealing how much the estate was worth.
 That revelation was part of the motivation for her to write her best-selling book about Donald Trump, “Too Much and Never Enough.”

-Robert Trump, just as he had in the inheritance lawsuit, acted on behalf of Donald and other siblings in filing an action seeking to prevent publication of his niece’s book earlier this summer.
-Robert, who had been out of the public eye since his brother’s election to the White House, issued a statement in which he said he was “deeply disappointed” by Mary’s decision to write the book.
+Robert Trump, just as he had in the inheritance lawsuit, acted on behalf of his older brother and other siblings in filing an action seeking to prevent publication of his niece’s book this summer.
+Robert Trump, who had been out of the public eye since his brother’s election to the White House, issued a statement in which he said he was “deeply disappointed” by Mary Trump’s decision to write the book.

 “I and the rest of my entire family are so proud of my wonderful brother, the president, and feel that Mary’s actions are truly a disgrace,” Robert Trump said in the statement.
 He did not speak publicly about the matter, continuing the near silence he had maintained throughout the presidency.
-A court allowed the book to be published and let Mary give interviews about it.
+A court allowed the book to be published and let Mary Trump give interviews about it.

 Robert Trump’s marriage to the former Blaine Beard, a socialite and philanthropist, ended in divorce.
 He had adopted her son Christopher from an earlier marriage.
 At the time of his divorce in 2008, the New York Post estimated Robert Trump’s fortune at $200 million.